 Split requirements in cycles of 2–4 weeks (at most);

 4. Deliver features continuously with customer review every cycle (2–4 weeks);

-- Optionally: sign-off for each cycle and finalized features by the
+Optionally: sign-off for each cycle and finalized features by the customer;

-This approach really helps to solve a couple of important problems — keeping customer in the loop and updated, ensuring correctly interpreted requirements and implementations by constant customer verification and communication in general.
+This approach helps to solve a couple of important problems — keeping customer in the loop and updated, ensuring correctly interpreted requirements and implementations by constant customer verification and communication in general.
 With short delivery cycles adjusting to sudden changes (and billing for these changes) will be infinitely easier than with delivery cycle of 6 months or something.
 Keep the customer in loop as much as possible, require customer sign-off (to ensure engagement more than ensuring legal protection).
-One thing you really want to avoid is long lists of change requests from the customer, so it is imperative that the customer always knows the current state of development and current up-to-date requirements, so customer could request changes often, in-time, and in small volumes.
+One thing you want to avoid is long lists of change requests from the customer, so the customer must always know the current state of development and current up-to-date requirements, so the customer could request changes often, in-time, and in small volumes.

 Document and log everything, religiously

-Changes require agreements, work requires contract, payment requires invoices.
+Changes require agreements, work requires a contract, payment requires invoices.
 Keep your paperwork in check.

 Changes should be agreed upon as efficiently as possible, but finalized in writing or something that can be traced and recalled later.